BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Chapter 7, Problem set 7.7, Problem 20: Algebra perspective or group of equations, but not individual equation.
 * Chapter 7: solution (basis) lives in the null space.
 The number of BASIS means dimention of the null space.
 * Chapter 7: KCL: just add the current (or minus if opposite direction)
+* Maybe I should allow a few empty box in the github contribution.
+Busy day with full of meetings happens.
+I should not influence or bother by a little green box.
+It might good for show off or HR but not really good for me.
+If you really want a full year green, write a program and submit empty content every day.

 # Thought for the week